jbmitch/transit-gateway/connecting-vpcs-classic-infrastructure.md

 # Connecting VPCs to your IBM Cloud classic infrastructure
 {: #connecting-classic-infrastructure-vpcs}

-To use the IBM Cloud™ Transit Gateway capability with the IBM Cloud classic infrastructure, you must have at least one IBM Cloud Virtual Private Cloud (VPC) associated with your IBM Cloud account in the IBM Cloud private network, and your classic account must be linked to your IBM Cloud account.
+To use the {{site.data.keyword.tg_full}} capability with the IBM Cloud classic infrastructure, you must have at least one IBM Cloud Virtual Private Cloud (VPC) associated with your IBM Cloud account in the IBM Cloud private network, and your classic account must be linked to your IBM Cloud account.
 {: shortdesc}

 Refer to [Linking IBMid accounts](/docs/account?topic=account-unifyingaccounts) for more information on linking your classic account.